Loading...

 Missing deadlines can have serious consequences in your DUI case.
 Here are some important dates to keep in mind:

-While specific details about DUI enforcement trends in Henderson County are not readily available, it's safe to assume that law enforcement actively patrols roadways to deter and detect impaired drivers.
+While specific details about DUI enforcement trends in Henderson County are not readily available, the Henderson County Sheriff's Office, located at 100 N Grove St, Hendersonville, NC 28792, actively patrols roadways to deter and detect impaired drivers.
 Be aware of your surroundings, and always avoid driving under the influence.

 Here are some local resources that may be helpful in Henderson County: